violeta8/Programming-Paradigms/README.md

 clm() -> cm, lm().
 ```

-Don't forget to export the function correctly (_i.e._ `-export([clm/0])`), save the file, and recompile it again from the Erlang shell using `c()`.
-Restart the Erlang shell for the changes to take effect.
+You can add it if you like.
+Don't forget to export the function correctly (_i.e._ `-export([clm/0])`), save the file, and recompile it again.
+Remember that you need to restart the current Erlang shell or open a new one for the changes to take effect.
 Test your new function by invoking `clm/0` on the shell, for instance:

 ```
 clm().